trib3/leakycauldron/README.md

 mvn clean install
 ```

-* View test coverage reports for each module at ${module}/target/site/jacoco/index.html
+* View test coverage report for each module at ${module}/target/site/jacoco/index.html

 * To use the Leaky Cauldron in a service of your own,
   see [this example](https://github.com/trib3/example-cauldron-service)